neonowl/neonowl.studio-live/content/_index.md

   - block: markdown
     id: faqs
     content:
-      title: FAQs
+      title: What is digital pedagogy?
-      subtitle: What is digital pedagogy?
+      subtitle:
       text: Digital pedagogy is the use of technology and digital tools to enhance teaching and learning experiences, making education more interactive, engaging, and accessible for students.
     design:
       # Section background color (CSS class)